Employee Engagement: The Business Case

 But we’re not finished yet—there is more.
 Take the cost of so-called toxic colleagues.

 Research by Northwestern University’s Prof. Dylan Minor tries to uncover the cost of toxic workers.
-With colleagues, he examined worker behaviour.
-They assessed if they were benefiting the organisation (top performers) or harming it (the toxic workers).
+With colleagues, he examined worker behavior.
+They assessed if they were benefiting the organization (top performers) or harming it (the toxic workers).
 They then compared the value of hiring top performers versus parting with toxic ones.

 They found that engaged top performers boosted the performance of colleagues.
 Indeed, the top 1% of these colleagues earned an extra $5,300 for the organization: merely by doing above average.